 The Department of Human Services (DHS) has as its goal a common sense human service delivery system that is comprehensive, responsive, coordinated and based on measurable results.
 The Department provides various forms of assistance to citizens of Monroe County including income support, medical assistance and comprehensive services designed to promote a higher quality of life for children, families and disadvantaged or elderly adults.
 DHS is organized into the following primary divisions: Central Administration, Child and Family Services, Financial Assistance, Special Children’s Services, Operations, Adult-Older Adult Services, Children’s Center, Office for the Aging, Rochester-Monroe County Youth Bureau and Office of Mental Health.

 Information Services provides solutions to meet the county’s requirements for information for both internal departments and external customers such as towns, villages, the city and citizens.
 The department performs business process re-engineering and user needs assessments, then matches information requirements with cost-effective information technology.
-Information Services coordinates the installation, operation and maintenance of county mainframe, mid-range, and micro-computers.
+Information Services coordinates the installation, operation and maintenance of county servers, storage, and end user devices.
 It is also responsible for monitoring and evaluating technological developments and formulating standards and guidelines for computing within Monroe County government.

 The Monroe County Law Department provides to county departments and residents high quality legal representation and counsel that are of value to the community at large.
 These services meet client and public needs, are delivered expeditiously and inspire client and public confidence.
 The Law Department provides quality legal services to enable Monroe County government to assure a safe, healthy, prosperous and stimulating environment which results in a world class place to live, work and enjoy life.